Real change comes from reconnecting with yourself, not fixing yourself.

 I felt a nagging, persistent gap between my inner world and my outer life.
 I moved through my days doing what I was supposed to do, but I felt disconnected from my desires, my body, and any real sense of who I was beyond the roles I was playing.

-I was exhausted but couldn’t slow down, afraid of what would happen if I stepped of my life-treadmill.
+I was exhausted but couldn’t slow down, afraid of what would happen if I stepped off my life-treadmill.

 So I did what I knew how to do.